JetBrains/lets-plot-docs/source/python/pages/api.rst

 API Reference
 =============

-For an overview of all the main functions using a notebook, see |lets_plot_cheatbook|.
+For an overview of all the main functions in one notebook, see the |lets_plot_cheatbook|.

 .. |lets_plot_cheatbook| extref:: lets_plot_cheatbook
     :type: text